kolenaIO/kolena/docs/reference/legacy/built-in/detection.md

 # `kolena.detection`

-!!! warning "Legacy Warning: Deprecated Module"
+!!! warning "Legacy Warning"

-    The built-in `kolena.detection` module has been deprecated.
-Consider using `kolena.workflow` instead.
+    The `kolena.detection` module is considered **legacy** and should not be used for new projects.

+    Please see `kolena.workflow` for customizable and extensible definitions to use for all new projects.

 ## Quick Links